UK’s Rwanda deportation plan ‘unlawful,’ court of appeal rules - KTVZ

 UK’s Rwanda deportation plan ‘unlawful,’ court of appeal rules

-London (CNN) — The UK government’s controversial plan to deport some asylum-seekers to Rwanda is unlawful, the Court of Appeal ruled on Thursday.
+London (CNN) — The UK government’s plan to deport some asylum-seekers to Rwanda is unlawful, the Court of Appeal ruled on Thursday, in a major blow to ministers’ controversial immigration policies that have been roundly condemned by humanitarian bodies.

 In a three-judge decision, the court overturned a high court decision that previously ruled that Rwanda could be considered a safe third country in which to send refugees.